parnic/node-screenlogic/README.md

 Retrieves the current time the system is set to.
 Emits the `getSystemTime` event when response is received. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

+#### setSystemTime(date, adjustForDST, senderId)

+Sets the current date and time of the ScreenLogic system.
+Emits the `setSystemTime` event when request is acknowledged. `date` must be a `Date` instance holding the date/time to set, and `adjustForDST` must be a boolean indicating whether the system should adjust for daylight saving time or not. `senderId` is an optional 16-bit integer and will be present as the `senderId` field on the returned message.

 ### Events

 * `loggedIn` - Indicates that a connection to the server has been established and the login process completed. `get` methods can be called once this event has been emitted.